 Keep reading to find out exactly when AP exam scores come out.
 In addition, learn where to find your AP scores and get tips on what you can do as you wait for them.

-AP Score Release Date for 2017
+AP Score Release Dates for 2023

-How Will I Get My Scores?
+How Do I Get My AP Scores?